 7. Pet Sitting

-In olden times, pet sitting used to happen between next-door neighbors and relatives only.
+In the past, pet sitting used to happen between next-door neighbors and relatives only.
 If you were lucky, your parents had work friends that needed a pet sitter.
 And even then, the work was less than consistent.
-You’d maybe get a job every couple of months if that.
+You’d maybe get a job every couple of months, if that.

 Gain access to the nation's largest network of pet parents.
-Explore one of these 6 great ways to earn including dog walking, pet boarding, doggy day care, house sitting, drop-in visits, and pet grooming services.
+Explore one of the 6 great ways to earn, including dog walking, pet boarding, doggy daycare, house sitting, drop-in visits, and pet grooming services and select the one that is right for you.

 8. Service Websites

 Websites like Fiverr give you the freedom to choose what you want to do.
-You can post any specialties that you have, including writing, survey taking, and pet/babysitting.
+You can post any specialties that you have, including writing, survey taking, pet/babysitting, product testing, video editing, and web design.
 Because of this flexibility, the possibilities are endless.
 Plus, you aren’t stuck doing something boring to make money.

 With Fiverr, you can potentially turn the side hustle into a full-time job, though you should be careful.
 School and studying should be the top priority.
 Only accept the tasks that you feel comfortable doing.